zacanger/niddesa/text/mahaniddesa-from-chinese/10-chinese-google.md

 himself, self-proven, does not believe in any other Samana, or Brahman, or heaven, or man, or Brahma.

----
-checkpoint
----

 This was said by the Blessed One [SN.48.44]: "Sariputra!
-You have [this] faith: when the root of faith has been practiced and more practiced, there is an immortal foothold, an immortal shore, an end of immortality; when the root of vitality ...Being the root of mind...when the root of concentration...when Huigen practices and practice more, is there an immortal foothold, an immortal shore, and an end of immortality?"
+You have [this] faith: when the root of faith has been practiced and practiced more, is is an immortal foothold, an immortal shore, an end of immortality?; when the root of vitality..., the root of mind..., the root of concentration..., when the root of wisdom..., ?"

 "Great Virtue!
-Here, I do not believe in the Blessed One: when the root of faith... when the root of vitality... when the root of mind... when the root of concentration... when the root of wisdom has been practiced and practiced more, there is an immortal foothold The place, the other side of the immortality, the end of the immortality, great virtue!
-If this is not known, not seen, not discovered, not testified, not touched by wisdom, there, They will come to other people with faith: when the root of faith has been practiced and practiced more, there is an immortal foothold, an immortal shore, and an end of immortality;
-when the root of vitality...the root of thought...the root of determination...
-…When Hui Gen has practiced and practiced more, there is an immortal foothold, an immortal other side, and an immortal end; but, great virtue!
-Those who have been known, seen, discovered, testified, and touched with wisdom, where they are confident and undoubted: be the root of faith...the root of vitality...the root of mindfulness... …When the roots are fixed...When the wisdom root has been practiced and practiced more, there is an immortal foothold, an immortal other side, and an end of immortality.
-Dade!
-For me, this has been known, has been seen, has been discovered, has been testified, has been touched with wisdom, where I am confident and undoubted: when the root of faith... when the root of vitality...
-Niangen...
-When the root of concentration...
-When Huigen has already practiced and practiced more, there is an immortal foothold, an immortal shore, and an end of immortality. "
+Here, I do not believe in the Blessed One(??): when the root of faith... , when the root of vitality... , when the root of mind... , when the root of concentration..., when the root of wisdom ..., great virtue!
+If this is not known, not seen, not discovered, not testified, not touched by wisdom, there, they will come to other people with faith: when the root of faith has been practiced..., there is an immortal foothold, an immortal other side, and an immortal end; but, great virtue!
+Those who have known, seen, discovered, testified, and touched with wisdom, where they are confident and undoubtful: the root of faith...., and an end of immortality.
+Great Virtue!
+For me, this has been known, has been seen, has been discovered, has been testified, has been touched with wisdom, where I am confident and undoubted: when the root of faith..., there is a foothold...."

-"Okay!
-Okay!
+"Good!
+Well!
 Sariputra!
 Sariputra!
-If this is not known, unseen, undiscovered, untested, untouched by wisdom, there, they will come to others with faith: When the root of faith... (slightly omitted) When the root of wisdom has already practiced and practiced more, there is an immortal foothold, an immortal shore, and an end of immortality."
+If this is not known, unseen, undiscovered, untested, untouched by wisdom, there, they will come to others with faith: when the root of faith..., when the root of wisdom has already been practiced and practiced more, there is an immortal foothold, an immortal shore, and an end of immortality."

-"The unbelievers and those who are not known, and those who have cut off reincarnation,
+"The unbelievers and those who are not known, and those who have cut off
+    reincarnation,

-The person who destroys the opportunity and the person who has vomited, he is indeed the best person. "[Dhp.
+The person who destroys the opportunity and the person who has spit out, he is
+    indeed the best person."
+[Dhp.
 97]

-"Unbelievers, he will not be tainted": "All ignorant ordinary people are tainted, good ordinary people, including the seven kinds of learned, they are tainted, and the Arahant is neither tainted nor lied to be tainted: he who is detached from the tainted is greedy The extinction of the person becomes the state of freedom from greed; the extinction of anger becomes the state of freedom from anger; the extinction of delusion becomes the state of freedom from delusion, he is the person who has fallen into the state, has practiced the behavior... (omitted) the cycle of life and death, Without his rebirth."
-As an unbeliever, he is always infected.
+"The unbelievers will not be tainted": "All ignorant ordinary people are tainted, good ordinary people, including the seven kinds of learned, they are tainted, and the Arahant is neither tainted nor away from being tainted: he who is detached from the staining, the extinction of greed becomes the state of freedom from greed; the extinction of anger becomes the state of freedom from anger; the extinction of delusion becomes the state of freedom from delusion, he is the person who has descended into the state, has practiced the behavior...
+(omitted), the cycle of life and death, without his rebirth."
+An unbeliever who is not tainted.

+---
+checkpoint
+---

 89. Learning to gain, and getting angry when there is no gain,